Bg

 11 month sleep regression: Myth or real?

-If your baby has been sleeping well but suddenly takes a big leap backward (like resisting naps or frequently waking overnight), you may be wondering if there’s a mystical “11-month sleep regression” to blame.
+If your baby has been sleeping well but suddenly takes a big leap backward (like resisting naps or frequently waking overnight), you may be wondering if there’s a mystical “11 month sleep regression” to blame.
 While many babies may experience sleep challenges at this age, we’re here to report that there’s no predetermined timeline for poor sleep.
 Instead, a child’s sleep patterns tend to ebb and flow for various reasons as they inch closer to their first birthday.

 In this article, we’ll help you understand why sleep may be bumpy at 11 months, give you tips for getting your child back on track, and answer frequently asked questions about sleep at this age.

 While there isn’t a predetermined 11 month sleep regression it’s not uncommon for children to experience sleep challenges as they approach their first birthday.
-We’ll walk you through the possible reasons for poor sleep at this age below.

 We define a as any sudden, significant decline in sleep patterns.
 If your 11 month old had been sleeping through the night and is now waking overnight again or they’re in a period of nap resistance, this could be considered a sleep regression.
-Sleep regressions can be frustrating (and exhausting!) for parents and below we’ll give you the lowdown on why they happen and how you can help your little one get the sleep they need.
+Sleep regressions can be frustrating (and exhausting!) for parents — we’ll give you the lowdown on why they happen and how you can help your little one get the sleep they need.

 If your little one is suddenly fighting or skipping naps, one potential reason is they’re not tired enough to fall asleep at their usual naptimes.
 They may benefit from a longer wake window in this case.
 At 11 months, wake windows are typically around 3 - 3.75 hours.
 However, every child is different and may need longer or shorter wake windows.